microsoft/vscode-docs/blogs/2017/10/03/terminal-renderer.md

 ## The Results

-Our benchmarks have measured that the terminal now renders approximately **5 to 45 times faster than before**, depending on the situation.
+Our benchmarks have measured that the Integrated Terminal now renders approximately **5 to 45 times faster than before**, depending on the situation.
 Even if you don't notice the increased responsiveness and frame rate, faster rendering also means less battery usage!
 We hope you enjoy the performance improvements, they are coming to version 1.17 of VS Code in a few days and are available to test in the [Insiders build](https://code.visualstudio.com/insiders) right now.

 You can also jump into the [original xterm.js pull request](https://github.com/sourcelair/xterm.js/pull/938) that added the feature for a more detailed look.